SlimCognito101/code-sample/README.md

 ## requirements
 - OpenGL version 4.1.
 3.x versions are supported, but must change version in driver.cpp and test.cpp.
+- Must also change version string in object.frag and object.vert in data folder.
 - CMake version 2.8 or above.

 ## building and running